DBT Group Therapy Ideas: Skill Building, Emotions, And Mental Health

 Some activities that may assist in learning distress tolerance include the following:

-• Self-soothing techniques.
+- Self-soothing techniques.
 There may be times when we’re experiencing challenging situations, and we’re unsure of how to help ourselves feel better.
-A group DBT session may involve the therapist listing self-soothing techniques such as listening to music or going for a walk, for instance, and inviting group participants to see which ones work well for them.
+A group DBT session may involve the therapist listing self-soothing techniques, such as listening to music or going for a walk, for instance, and inviting group participants to see which ones work well for them.

-Learning emotion regulation
+Learning emotion regulation for those experiencing dysregulated emotions

 People who experience dysregulated emotions may find it challenging to manage how they feel, especially when their emotions rapidly change or evolve.
-Emotional dysregulation can cause individuals to engage in behaviors to dull painful emotions or find ways to validate them.
+Emotional dysregulation can cause individuals to engage in behaviors that dull painful emotions or find ways to validate them.
 Still, these behaviors can sometimes be destructive.
 Emotional regulation can enable individuals to accept and work with their emotions.

 There are several activities people can do to help regulate their emotions, including physical activity, drawing, meditating, journaling, performing breathwork, and more.
 In group DBT, therapists often focus on helping individuals understand their emotions, realize that there are no “right” or “wrong” emotions, and label the feelings they experience.